 b.
 1989, Manila, Philippines

-His cartographic projects “Exposition” (2016), which worked with the historical collections of the Lopez Museum and Library (Pasig, Philippines), and “Atlas of the Global South” (2016), a series of collaged and symbolic paintings, show how empire scored out the maps of the modern world, how its aftermath perpetuates industrial development, and how alternative territories might be imagined from the ground-up.
-Informed by the experience of colonialism from the perspective of the Philippines, Dayrit’s work nonetheless resists being fixed to a specific position or location.
+His cartographic artworks, often materialized through embroidery, textile, and mixed media collages, plot the patterns of imperialism and feudalism in activities such as the extraction of natural resources and the displacement and exploitation of marginalized populations.
+At the same time, the works summon new imaginaries that recognize the overlapping struggles and periods of resistance.
+His multimedia works examine how empire scored out the maps of the modern world, how its aftermath perpetuates industrial development, and how alternative territories might be imagined from the ground-up.
+Through narratives that expose the inner-workings of imperial power, Dayrit’s work invites us to reconsider how we spatially perceive and interpret the world.
+While informed by the experience of colonialism from the perspective of the Philippines, Dayrit’s work nonetheless defies being tied to a specific position or location.
+Instead, his work and research cross over geopolitical and supranational bearings.

-Dayrit studied painting at the University of the Philippines, and won an Ateneo Art Award in 2017.
-His work has been exhibited in international biennials, including the Gwangju Biennale; Berlin Biennale for Contemporary Art; Dhaka Art Summit, Bangladesh; New Museum Triennial “Songs for Sabotage” in New York; and Göteborg Biennal.
+Dayrit studied at the University of the Philippines.
+He has been exhibited in international biennials, including the Gwangju Biennale; Berlin Biennale for Contemporary Art; Dhaka Art Summit, Bangladesh; New Museum Triennial “Songs for Sabotage” in New York; and Göteborg Biennal.
 Dayrit has also participated in exhibitions at ParaSite, Hong Kong, Hammer Museum, L.A., the Metropolitan Museum of Manila, and the Museum of Modern Art, Warsaw.
 In 2019 he was an artist in residence at Gasworks, London.
+His work will be included in the forthcoming edition of the Biennale of Sydney in 2022.